dhirajj14/illinois-tech-graduate-course-work/ITMO-544/week-10/questions-answers.md

 7. What is the theoretical model that describes the different kinds of scaling techniques?

     * The theeoritical model that descriobes the different kinds of scaling techniques is "The AKF Scaling Cube".
+         1. x: Horizontal Duplication
+         2. y: Functional or Service Splits
+         3. z: Lookup-Oriented Split

 8. How do you know when scaling is needed?

+    * We can know when the scaling is required by identifying the bottlenecks.
+    * **Bottlenecks-**
+        * A bottleneck is a point in the system where congestion occurs.
+        * It is a point that is resource starved in a way that limits performance.
+Every system has a bottleneck.
+        * If a system is underperforming, the bottleneck can be fixed to permit the system to perform better.
+If the system is performing well, knowing the location of the bottleneck can be useful because it enables us to predict and prevent future problems.
+In this case the bottleneck can be found by generating additional load, possibly in a test environment, to see at which point performance suffers.
+    * Deciding what to scale is a matter of finding the bottleneck in the system and eliminating it

 9. What are the most common scaling techniques and how do they work?
 When are they most appropriate to use?